thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## originator attributes

 Adds message originator [attributes](/docs/user-guide/attributes/) and/or [latest telemetry](/docs/user-guide/telemetry/) values into the message or the message metadata.
-Available since **v2.0**.

 **Configuration**
-* **Client/Shared/Server attributes** - list of the keys that will be used to search for and retrieve the originator`s attribute values with corresponding scopes(client/shared/server).
+* **Client/Shared/Server attributes** - list of the keys that will be used to search for and retrieve the originator's attribute values with corresponding scopes (client/shared/server).
-* **Latest telemetry** - list of the keys that will be used to search for and retrieve the originator`s latest telemetry.
+* **Latest telemetry** - list of the keys that will be used to search for and retrieve the originator's latest telemetry.
-    * **Fetch latest telemetry with timestamp** - slide toggle that ensures that the latest telemetry will be added to the message with timestamp(if enabled).
+    * **Fetch latest telemetry with timestamp** - if enabled, ensures that the latest telemetry will be added to the message with timestamp.
     It only appears if the configuration has at least one latest telemetry key set.
 > **Note:** All input fields support [templatization](/docs/{{docsPrefix}}user-guide/templatization/).
 * **Add originator attributes to** - an option selector that allows the user to choose whether the mapped attributes should be added to the **Message** or **Metadata**.
-* **Tell failure if any of the attributes are missing** - slide toggle that forces Failure if at least one selected key does not exist(if enabled).
+* **Tell failure if any of the attributes are missing** - if enabled, fails message processing if at least one selected key does not exist.
+    > **Note:** Even in case of failure, outgoing message metadata will contain telemetry keys that were successfully fetched.

 ![Configuration example image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-attributes-config.png)